 - Widmer Wine Cellars (1906-1963)

-The Eastern Wine and Grape Archive is a cooperative project between Cornell University Library's Division of Rare and Manuscript Collections, and the Frank A. Lee Library at the New York State Agricultural Experiment Station (NYSAES) in Geneva, New York.
+The Eastern Wine and Grape Archive originated as a cooperative project between Cornell University Library's Division of Rare and Manuscript Collections, and the Frank A. Lee Library at the New York State Agricultural Experiment Station (NYSAES) in Geneva, New York.
 Cornell received early seed money for the Archive from the American Society for Enology and Viticulture - Eastern Section (ASEV-ES).
-The ASEV Eastern Section provides continued support to the Archive.
+The ASEV Eastern Section has provided continued support to the Archive.
 Additional gifts have come from the New York Wine and Grape Foundation, the Vinifera Wine Growers Association, and the estate of Philip Wagner, among others.

-If you have or know about materials that could help tell the story of grape growing, wine or juice making, we would like to hear from you.
+If you have or know about materials that could help tell the story of grape growing, wine or juice making, or the distribution, marketing or consumption of wine or grapes, we would like to hear from you.
 Please contact us at Cornell University Library, Eastern Wine and Grape Archive.